 Although most people never see one, shrews are plentiful animals that play an important role in nature.
-Shrews belong to order Insectivora, a diverse group considered the most primitive of true placental mammals.
+Shrews belong to the order Insectivora, a diverse group considered the most primitive of the true placental mammals.
 As their name suggests, Insectivores feed mainly on insects.
-Shrews do most of their feeding above ground or in tunnels in the leaf litter and other debris at the ground's surface.
+Shrews do most of their feeding above ground or in tunnels in the leaf mold and debris right at the ground's surface.
 They are related to moles, insect-eaters that live deeper in the soil.

-Shrews range in size from the pygmy shrew (a little over three inches long, weighing 0.08 to 0.13 ounces) to the short-tailed shrew (four to five inches long, 0.44 to 0.82 ounces).
+Shrews range in size from the pygmy shrew (a little over three inches long, weighing 0.08 to 0.13 ounces) to the short-tailed shrew (4 to 5 inches long, 0.44 to 0.82 ounces).
 In each of the seven shrew species inhabiting Pennsylvania, the sexes are equal in size and weight.